jeffbass/yin-yang-ranch/README.rst

 .. image:: docs/images/CVpipeline.png

-The project contains code repositories for each part of the design shown above:
+The project contains code repositories for each part of the design shown above (but only 3 have been pushed to GitHub so far):

 - **imagenode**: image capture on Raspberry Pi and other computers using PiCameras, webcams and various OpenCV techniques for image rotation, threshholding, dilation, differencing and motion detection.
+  See `imagenode: Capture and Send Images and Sensor Data. <https://github.com/jeffbass/imagenode>`_
 - **imagezmq**: Python classes that transport OpenCV images from imagenodes to imagehubs.
+  See `imagezmq: Transporting OpenCV images. <https://github.com/jeffbass/imagezmq>`_
 - **imagehub**: Python programs that gather images and sensor data from multiple Raspberry Pi and other computers via imagezmq.
 - **librarian**: Python programs that index and store images, as well as perform